Jane Pauley

 • Bestselling Author

 CBS Sunday Morning’s Jane Pauley is one of broadcasting’s most respected journalists and hosts.
-Prior to anchoring on CBS, Pauley spent over a decade on NBC's Today and co-hosted Dateline NBC for over a decade.
+Prior to anchoring on CBS, Pauley spent over a decade on NBC's Today, was a co-founding anchor of Dateline NBC for over a decade, and hosted the daytime series The Jane Pauley Show.
 Pauley is the recipient of multiple Emmys, the Walter Cronkite Award for Excellence in Journalism, the Edward R. Murrow Award for outstanding achievement, and the Gracie Allen Award from the Foundation of American Women in Radio & Television.
 Pauley is a member of the Broadcast and Cable Hall of Fame.
 She is the author of two New York Times bestsellers: a memoir, Skywriting: A Life Out of the Blue and Your Life Calling: Reimagining the Rest of Your Life.
 A familiar face on television, Pauley’s celebrity fills the room with optimism, and audiences often ask her to return, citing their audiences’ warm reception.

 Pauley is praised by audiences for her relatable and personal inspirational message.
 She advocates for people 50+ starting different careers, making a difference, and pursuing their dreams.
 She is also a highly regarded advocate for mental health, children’s health, and education issues.
 Pauley has shared her inspiring message with hosts including the American Academy of Physician Assistants, National Association of Community Health Centers, California State Association of Counties, and more.